 a.
 Add Assessment Fee: Manufacturers must add the PaintCare Recovery Fees (see fee schedule above) to their wholesale price of each container of paint.
 Retailers must ensure these fees are passed down to the consumer.

 b.
 Sell Registered Brands: Retailers must make sure they do not sell unregistered architectural paint brands.
-Retailers can check manufacturers and brands using the following lists which are updated regularly.
-If you are a retailer and do not see a manufacturer or brand of paint sold in your store on this list, please contact PaintCare at (202) 719-3683.
+Retailers can verify the registration of manufacturers and brands using the following lists which are updated regularly.
+If you are a retailer and do not see a manufacturer or brand of paint sold in your store on this list, please contact PaintCare at (855) 726-6809.

 c.
 Maintain Required Records.
 Retailers must maintain required records.
 CalRecycle, the state oversight agency, has the right to inspect these records to ensure compliance with the Paint Stewardship Law.
 Records must be retained by retailers for three years.
 Specifically, retailers must provide access to records on all architectural paint sold or offered for sale in California including: (a) the manufacturer of the paint; (b) The date(s) the retailer purchased the paint from the manufacturer; and (c) The date(s) the retailer sold the paint.
 CalRecycle does not specify the form or method of documentation; retailers may maintain this information in any way they believe will verify compliance in the event of a review by CalRecycle.
 CalRecycle may use a variety of mechanisms to verify retailer compliance, including, but not limited to program awareness, physical inspection, product review, and inspection of records as noted above.
 CalRecycle has stated that it takes a progressive enforcement approach, with education being the first step in the case of non-compliance.
 If you have additional questions about this requirement, please contact CalRecycle via email to firstname.lastname@example.org.